Giclée Printing: The Ultimate Guide for Artists and Photographers

 Giclée vs. Traditional Printmaking

-• Lithographs / screenprints: Handcrafted, limited runs with their own unique look; not 100% perfect reproductions, but good fidelity and color.
+• Lithographs / screenprints: Handcrafted, limited runs with their own unique look.

 • Giclée: Digital reproduction designed to match the original’s color and detail closely.